BDC Hamburger Icon

 You don’t want to overdo communication with past clients or make them feel like you’re invading their privacy by contacting them too much.
 However, stay on the lookout for good excuses to put your brand in front of them.

-Try reaching out on special occasions such as holidays, big industry events, anniversaries and seasonal events.
-Email marketing software will make it easy to customize email templates with your logo, special offers for returning customers and personalized details.
+Try reaching out on special occasions, such as holidays, big industry events, anniversaries and seasonal occasions.
+Email marketing software makes it easy to customize email templates with your logo, special offers for returning customers, and personalized details.

 Did You Know?Did you know

-Tap your CRM software to learn what products your former client purchased in the past.
-Then, send upselling or cross-selling offers based on similar or complementary products they'll likely be interested in.
+The best CRM software can tell you what products your former clients purchased in the past, making it easier to identify upselling and cross-selling opportunities based on similar or complementary products that will likely interest them.

 3. Start an email drip campaign to reengage past customers.

 If you want a good chance of reengaging past customers, you must stay on their minds.
-The more familiar they are with you, the more likely they are to think of you when they experience a need or want.
+The more familiar they are with you, the more likely they will be to consider your offerings.

 A straightforward email drip campaign is one of the best techniques for customer reengagement.
 A drip campaign is a series of emails you send over a specific period to slowly build trust and move the recipient to action.

-Email marketing software lets you send strategically timed emails to past clients to keep you on their minds.
+Email marketing software lets you send strategically timed emails to past clients to keep you top of mind.
 While every business differs, sending one or two monthly emails is a good starting point.
 You can increase this number after studying email analytics and identifying trends in email open rates, read rates and click-through rates.

 FYIDid you know